AlexJonsson/alexjonsson.github.com/README.md

 ## Synopsis

-This is a personal website for my blogging and professional exposure.
+This is a personal website for Alexander Jonsson.
+The audience for this website are both friends and professionals seeking to assess my professional skills.
+The blog section will mostly encompass data projects I find interesting, the resume section outlines my past professional and educational history, and the home page and footers intend to link everyone relevant social and professional profiles.

 ## Code Example